North and South Brother Islands (New York City): Wildlife

 Both islands are part of a designated wildlife sanctuary.
 From the 1980s through the early 2000s, North Brother Island supported one of the area's largest nesting colonies of black-crowned night heron.
 However, by 2008 this species had abandoned the island for unknown reasons.
 Barn swallows use the abandoned structures for nesting, and can be seen flying over the island.

-On South Brother Island, dense brush can support a nesting colony of several species of birds, notably black-crowned night heron, great egret, snowy egret, and double-crested cormorant.
-Surveys in some previous years were able to confirm this.
-New York City Audubon has monitored nesting colonies on the island for over twenty years.
+On South Brother Island, dense brush supports nesting colonies of several species of birds, notably black-crowned night heron, great egret, snowy egret, and double-crested cormorant.
+The New York City Bird Alliance has monitored nesting colonies on the island for over 20 years.

-In their May/July 2019 Nesting Survey however, New York City Audubon was unable to confirm the Great Blue Heron or the Green Heron as breeding on any of the coastal islands.
-Some other wading bird species, including Black-crowned Night-Herons, were found to have breeding colonies on South Brother Island; Snowy Egret and Double-crested Cormorant were also found nesting there.
+In their May/July 2019 Nesting Survey however, the New York City Bird Alliance was unable to confirm the great blue heron or the green heron as breeding on any of the coastal islands.
+Some other wading bird species, including black-crowned night-herons, were found to have breeding colonies on South Brother Island; snowy egret and double-crested cormorant were also found nesting there.
 In fact, "the three largest wader nesting colonies" in the survey included South Brother Island.
 There was no mention in the report of any significant findings on North Brother Island.

 In popular culture

 In June 2009, North Brother Island was featured in episode 8 ("Armed and Defenseless") of Life After People on the History Channel.
 It was used as an example of what would happen to structures after 45 years without humans.
 It was featured in the Broad City episode "Working Girls" and was mentioned in the episode "Twaining Day".
 It was also featured in the Unforgettable episode "The Island", and it is a location inhabited by women and children in Victor LaValle's 2017 novel The Changeling.
+North Brother Island was also mentioned as the Enclave base in Moon Girl and Devil Dinosaur's season 1 finale "O.M.G.
+Issue 2".